tomankirilov/VPainter/README.md

 # **LIMITATIONS:**
 * Currently Vpainter does not support godot's primitive meshes.
 It only works with imported meshes.
 * Currently only RGB painting is supported.
 Alpha channel painting is in the works.
+* Currently Vpainter does not support meshes with multiple instances of floating geometry.

 # **ADDITIONAL RESOURCES:**
 In **VPainter/addons/vpainter/additional_resources/** you will find two shaders: